Merchant Taylors' School, Northwood: 1927–1961

-Norman Birley (1935–1946)

 Birley's headmastership was defined by the events of the Second World War, when many of the masters and students were called up to fight.
 Before war broke out, Birley proposed to build a chapel which would fit the entire school (about 600 pupils at this time).
 Plans for a whole-school chapel had been included in the original plans for the school, but never came to fruition – partially due to budgetary constraints.
 These plans were revisited and reworked by Master R. T. D. Sayle, and after much convincing the Court agreed to proceed with the proposal.
 However, just as the plans had taken shape, the Second World War put them on indefinite hold.
 Instead, the temporary chapel (occupying the space intended to be a classroom) was renovated, and became the chapel which is still in place today.

 When the War ended, Birley informed the Court that he wished to retire, and allow a younger, more energetic man to take over.
 Before he left, The Third form (years 7 & 8) was introduced to allow those from state primaries to enter the school, following the Fleming Committee report in 1944.
 Lord Clauson, who had great influence within the Court, was particularly eager to implement the scheme: "Our predecessors made an educational ladder on which boys could climb to the university, whatever their circumstances.
 The ladder is still here, but a rung is missing and we must put it back."
 It was named the 'Third Form' because the age of entry had been raised from 10 to 13 in the early 20th century, as such the bottom three forms had vanished.
 This meant that by 1944 the lowest year at the school was the Fourth Form.